danielle-hausler/danielle-hausler.github.io/README.md

 ### Research projects

-Some research projects that I've worked on during my Msc studies
+Some of the research projects I have done during graduate studies.

 #### 1) Incorporating Active learning Methods with Contextualized Sentence Representations (May, 2020)